 At AZ Kidz n More, we take extra care inspecting toys and books that run on batteries, particularly small batteries.
 We check to make sure they still work, aren’t leaking, and are held securely in place.
 If we spot a problem, we return the item to the consigner and let them know about the hazard.

 No Evidence that Fidget Spinners Help Kids with ADD

 As I mentioned above, some spinners are marketed for kids with ADD with claims that they can improve focus.
 Unfortunately, there’s no actual research to back this up.
 Making a claim without any evidence amounts to lying—to kids with ADD and their parents.

 Scott Kollins, Ph.D., of the Duke Institute for Brain Sciences, told NPR that spinners are basically the latest toy that says it can help people with ADD.
 “There’s basically no scientific evidence that those things work across the board,” he says.

-Schools that are still in session are considering banning them, and you can bet that more will come the fall.
+Many schools have banned fidget spinners.
 Teachers and students complain that the whizzing sound is distracting to non-spinners, and some schools have reported that they become just another toy with hard parts kids will throw at one another.

 What can parents with ADD kids do to help them?
 I like the ADDitude Magazine website.
 It discusses assistive technologies and strategies rather than cheaply-made and possibly dangerous toys.